sierra-alpha/matapihi/readme.md

 reinitialise the script prompt, if the init prompt will only ask for URLs to replace files that are missing.

-It's important that whatever the `matapihi_start` script does that it launcehs something blocking in the foreground, if it doesn't matapihi will continue into the exit script and the Xserver will close.
+It's important that whatever the `matapihi_start` script does that it launches something blocking in the foreground, if it doesn't matapihi will continue into the exit script and the Xserver will close.